amirouche/ff.js/README.md

 defining an application.
 It has a single public method called `Router.append`.

+TODO: `Router.append` could be a function :8ball:

 ### `Router.append(pattern, init, view)`

-`Router.append` allows to add a route to you application.
+`Router.append` allows to add a route to the application.

 ### `Router`'s `pattern`

 `Router.append` takes a `pattern` as first argument.
-A pattern is an url path that might contains parameters enclosed in curly braces.
-Parameters will match any path component.
+A pattern is an URL path that might contains parameters enclosed in curly braces.
+Parameters will match any component of a path.

 **E.g.**: